Chartres France Travel Guide

 Always commence interactions with "Bonjour" (day) or "Bonsoir" (evening).
 Use "See you later" when leaving.
 These greetings signal courtesy.

-Smart casual attire suits most public settings.
+Smart casual attire suits nearly all public settings.
 When visiting Chartres Cathedral, dress modestly with shoulders and knees covered.

 Service is typically included ("service compris") in restaurant bills.
 Rounding up or leaving a small amount for excellent service is a gesture of appreciation.

-Photography is generally allowed in public spaces (no flash in churches/museums).
-Always ask permission before photographing individuals.
+Photography is generally allowed in public spaces (no flash at churches/museums).
+Always get consent before taking photos of people.
 Avoid sensitive topics.

 Embrace local customs, especially respectful greetings and modest dress in sacred spaces.
 Your thoughtful interactions enrich the cultural exchange.